 Position Description: Core non-tenure track faculty position for a registered occupational therapist with knowledge and expertise necessary to teach basic science courses in a developing entry-level doctoral program based on the Biopsychosocial philosophy, linking basic science concepts to occupation-based practice and community health.

 Teach aspects of anatomy and physiology, kinesiology physical agent modalities and intervention of physical disabilities.

 Ensure academic quality of the course content and delivery in a positive, educational environment.

-Provide course material for a generalist practitioner in compliance with ACOTE accreditation standards.
+Provide leadership for specialized courses in compliance with ACOTE accreditation standards.

 Assist in student recruitment, mentoring and students advising for success in their professional development.

 Develop and participate in inter-professional education activities between the program and other disciplines in the School of Health Sciences and the university.